0sw4l/volley-with-many-objects/README.md

 # Volley with many objects in json array

-this repository shows how you can consume services on android with volleyball as http library.
+this repository shows how you can consume services on android with volley as http library.

 **you will learn how**
 - consume the api of the openweathermap.org.